 Impact of Brexit on Healthcare

-a) Citizens' rights with respect to health and long-term care insurance and coverage in case of illness or long-term care needs
+a) The rights of citizens with regard to health and long-term care insurance

 b) Recognition of professional qualifications in healthcare

 The Partnership Agreement envisages regulations for the recognition of foreign professional qualifications that will apply to applications for recognition from 1 January 2021.
 These envisage, in particular, that professional organisations of both contractual partners can propose easing recognition regulations for specific professions if this is in the economic interest of both sides.
 However, the automatic recognition through the previously valid EU Professional Qualification Directive, will no longer apply.
 In the absence of eased recognition regulations based on the agreement, from January 2021 EU citizens with qualifications acquired in the United Kingdom must have these recognised based on the regulations valid in Germany for qualifications acquired in third countries.
 The same applies to British citizens who have not obtained their qualifications in a member state of the EU.